jumpingwu/HelloWorld/README.md

 # HelloWorld
 My very first project on Git.

-I made some other changes regarding to fix#1.
+I made some other changes to fix issue #1